ValkyrieIntelligence/vlk-associate-tutorials/model_practice/boosting_regressors.md

 1. Clone the repository if you haven't done so before ` git clone git@github.com:ValkyrieIntelligence/vlk-associate-tutorials`

-   If you have pulled the repo, pull in the changes from the main branch `git pull origin`
+   If you have cloned the repo before, pull in the changes from the main branch `git pull origin`

-2. From the project folder checkout your own branch `git checkout -b [name]`
+2. From the repo checkout your own branch
+   `git checkout -b [name]`

 3. Create a new conda environment